Week 4 (19.10.-23.10.)

-In my case, I had more lyrics by Metallica than by Iron Maiden, so first I dropped the duplicates, then I randomly removed 15 more songs by Metallica.
-I ended up with 86 songs by each band.
+In my case, I had more lyrics by Metallica than by Iron Maiden.
+I went with under-sampling and, after dropping the duplicates, I randomly removed 15 more songs by Metallica.
+This way, I ended up with 86 songs by each band.

 Naive Bayes Classifier

-Now that I had a dataset of clean lyrics, it was ready to trained a classification model.
-I used the Multinomial Naive Bayes Classifier, a probabilistic model based on Bayes’ Theorem, which assumes strong independence between the features and uses a multinomial distribution for each of the features.
-This model is typically used in text classification, as it calculates the probability of a word occurring in a text.
+Now that that the dataset was made of clean lyrics, it was ready to train a classification model.
+I used the Multinomial Naive Bayes Classifier (MNBC), a probabilistic model based on Bayes’ Theorem, which assumes strong independence between the features and uses a multinomial distribution for each of the features.
+MNBC is typically used in text classification for calculating the probability of a word occurring in a text.
 For this, the words are vectorized or transformed into numbers.
 My model achieved an accuracy of 96.7% on the train set and 68.4% on the test set.
-Basically, a case of overfitting with room for improvement.
+This means that the model overfit.

 Text analysis of Metallica and Iron Maiden lyrics

-Just for fun, I also used NLTK, SpaCy, and VADER to explore the lyrics, looking for similarities and differences between the two bands.
+Just for fun, I also used NLTK, SpaCy, and VADER to explore the lyrics.
+Specifically, I looks for similarities and differences between the two bands.
 It turned out that Iron Maiden have a richer vocabulary and use more long words than Metallica.
 The latter are slightly more negative, but overall the similarity score of the two bands was 0.99.

 The most fun part was identifying named entities in text with SpaCy.
-Though it recognizes dates and time adverbs pretty well, it mistagged some words in hilarious/creepy ways.
+Though SpaCy recognized dates and time adverbs pretty well, it mistagged some words in hilarious/creepy ways.